ManuelGil/extension-starter-kit/README.md

 1. Update multiple instances of the following items in bulk:

     - `extensionIdentifier` - Replace with your extension identifier, e.g. `fileManager`
-    - `extension-starter-kit` - Replace with your extension name, e.g. `vscode-file-manager`
+    - `vscode-extension-starter-advanced` - Replace with your extension name, e.g. `vscode-file-manager`
     - `My Extension` - Replace with your extension display name, e.g. `VS Code File Manager`
     - `githubUsername` - Replace with your GitHub githubUsername, e.g. `ManuelGil`
     - `extensionPublisher` - Replace with your extension publisher, e.g. `imgildev`